carverdo/homer/README.md

 5. got rid of stray folders?
 6. gitignores all ok?
 7. procfile names all good?
-8. requirements.txt correct?
+8. requirements.txt correct? got gunicorn?
 9. git up to date?
-10. double-checked that don't need any config / environ vars in heroku?
+10. double-checked all config / environ vars in heroku?
-11. does the slug look too big (7MB about right)?
+11. does the slug look too big (37MB about right)?

 ## Databases / Provision a database
 You still don't have a production database.
 `Resources / Add-ons`: just type postgres in the box and click/select `Heroku Postgres Hobby-Dev Free` Provision.
 ### Promote
-In git bash if we haven't already, `heroku login`.
+In cmd  if we haven't already, `heroku login`.
 `heroku addons` will show us our databases.
-`heroku pg:promote DATABASE --app [NAME OF APP]` (which means rewire DATABASE; test this by looking to connection setting `Psql` on the heroku dashboard).
-Not strictly necessary with only one db, but it will re-title the db with an easier-to-remember colour-scheme name.
+`heroku pg:promote DATABASE --app [NAME OF APP]` (which means rewire DATABASE; test this by looking at your config vars on heroku).
+Not strictly necessary with only one db, but it will re-title the db with an easier-to-remember name.
 ### Capture/Backup facility
 `heroko pg:backups capture --app [APP NAME]`: captures this facility, ie now you can use 'backups'.

 ### Copy across a DB
 In pgAdmin right-click and `backup` to somewhere in dropbox.
+S3 or...
+Copy across to s3, make url public, copy its address and paste.
+...Dropbox
 Copy the link which will look like this (go into dropbox.com and share link):
 `https://www.dropbox.com/s/8a2cmqr9hho96z3/gscore_v0.dump?dl=0`
 But adjust (see start; drop the end):
 `https://dl.dropboxusercontent.com/s/8a2cmqr9hho96z3/gscore_v0.dump`
-And trick the system into using this back-up to 'restore' our database - `heroku pg:backups restore '[DROPBOX LINK]' [DATABASE] --app [APP NAME]` (keep the single quotation marks - don't mistakenly use GRAVE ACCENTS!; rid squares, use real link, real database name eg HEROKU_POSTGRES_COPPER_URL)
+With our url, trick the system into using this back-up to 'restore' our database -
+`heroku pg:backups restore '[DROPBOX LINK]' [DATABASE] --app [APP NAME]` (keep the single quotation marks - don't mistakenly use GRAVE ACCENTS!; rid squares, use real link, real database name eg HEROKU_POSTGRES_COPPER_URL)
 Will get a destruction warning...
 Quick-check: heroku dashboard should now show correct number of tables.

 ## Config Vars (under Settings)
-Add a `SECRET_KEY` (otherwise you end up with lots of CSRF errors as heroku keeps regenerating);
-no need for quotation marks as you enter the number.
+Add a `SECRET_KEY` (otherwise you end up with lots of CSRF errors as heroku keeps regenerating); no need for quotation marks as you enter the number.
 Only need to do once per project.
 Repeat for any other config vars set by environment.

 ## Debug = False
 Don't forget.
-Finito!